-- Keywords used: When it comes to SEO, everyone out there keeps talking about ‘Keywords’.
+- Keywords used: When it comes to SEO friendly blogs, everyone out there keeps talking about ‘Keywords’.
 Using the right keywords in the content correctly without over-stuffing automatically optimizes the content to rank.

 - Title: An apt title with the right inserted keywords will quickly hook users and draw in traffic.

 - Meta description: Before reading the article, the 2-3 lines of text that you see under the search result on Google is the meta description.
 This plays a vital role in ranking and traffic generation.